Emsland test facility

-The Emsland Transrapid Test Facility (Transrapid-Versuchsanlage Emsland, TVE) is a defunct testing site for Transrapid maglev trains in Emsland, Germany.
+The Emsland Transrapid Test Facility (Transrapid-Versuchsanlage Emsland, TVE) is a defunct testing site for Transrapid maglev trains in Emsland in the west of Lower Saxony, Germany.

 Construction and use

 Construction of the facility began in 1980 and was completed in 1984.

 The single track line runs between Dörpen and Lathen.
 Turning loops are at each end.
 The track is elevated for almost its entire length to allow continued farming and grazing of the land occupied.

 Until 2006, trains often carried paying passengers, possibly to "show off" the maglev.
 They regularly ran at up to 420 km/h.
 All runs, including those with passengers, were fully monitored, with the last car in the three car trains filled with monitoring computers and engineers.

 Accident

 In 2006, 23 people were killed in the Lathen maglev train accident on the track, involving a Transrapid passenger train and a maintenance vehicle.
 The accident was discovered to have been caused by human failure in implementing safety and checking protocols.

-After the accident, Bärbel Wempe, a 56-year-old emergency services worker, who was one of the first on the scene, observed that "the Transrapid has become a symbol of destruction and no longer one of optimistic times."